PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 1. establish a baseline, by executing `autocannon` and generating a number in the form of req/sec (request per second).
 2. launch the application with `0x`, launch `autocannon` and then generate a flamegraph.
 3. identify any performance issue and fix them.
 4. launch the application without `0x`, and generate another figure of req/sec.
-5. if this number is higher than our baseline, go to 1; if not, discard ourr work and try again.
+5. if this number is higher than our baseline, go to 1; if not, discard our work and try again.

 ### See also